phoenix-nz/ebus-ha-addons/ebusd/DOCS.md

 # Home Assistant Add-on: eBUSd

-This is to run [ebusd](http://ebusd.eu) as supervisor addon (docker container) in Home Assistant OS.
+This is to run [ebusd](http://ebusd.eu) as secondary supervisor addon (docker container) in Home Assistant OS.

+It is only necessary if you have two EBUS hardware interfaces.

 ## How to run ebusd